Jason Smith (American football): St. Louis Rams

 Smith was selected in the first round with the second overall pick in the 2009 NFL draft by the St. Louis Rams.
 He was Baylor's first first-round draft pick since Daryl Gardener in 1996.
 On July 30, 2009, the Rams agreed to terms with Smith on a six-year contract worth up to $61 million, with $33 million in guarantees.

 As a rookie in 2009, Smith played mostly right tackle, although he played some left tackle, the position for which he was drafted.
 In his rookie season, Smith suffered a serious concussion November 22, 2009.
 "My situation was real serious," Smith related, and it caused him to miss the remainder of his rookie season.
 In 2010, Smith was beaten out by rookie Rodger Saffold.

-New York Jets (first stint)
+New York Jets

 The St. Louis Rams agreed to trade Smith to the New York Jets in exchange for tackle Wayne Hunter on August 27, 2012.
 He was released from the Jets on February 19, 2013.

 New Orleans Saints

 On April 11, 2013, Smith signed with the New Orleans Saints.
-On August 21, 2013, he was released by the Saints.
+On August 21, he was released by the Saints.

 New York Jets (second stint)

-On August 23, 2013, Smith was re-signed by the Jets.
-He was released on August 31, 2013.
+On August 23, 2013, Smith was re-signed by the New York Jets.
+He was released by the Jets on August 31.